box/developer.box.com/content/guides/tooling/cli/quick-start/1-create-jwt-app.md

 ## Summary

-* You created a new or have an existing JWT application to assocaited with the CLI, which is authorized by an Admin.
+* You created a new or have an existing JWT application to associated with the CLI, which is authorized by an Admin.
 * You downloaded your application's configuration file